-See Appendix 301A for a current list of covered positions by job title.
+See Appendix 302A for a current list of covered positions by job title.

-Section 302.03 Prohibited Behavior Use of illegal drugs is prohibited at all times.
-All covered employees are prohibited from reporting for duty or remaining on duty any time there is a quantifiable presence of a prohibited drug in the body at or above the minimum thresholds defined as specified in 49 CFR, Part 40.
+Section 303.03 Prohibited Behavior Use of illegal drugs is prohibited at all times.
+All covered employees are prohibited from reporting for duty or remaining on duty any time there is a quantifiable presence of a prohibited drug in the body as specified in 49 CFR Part 40.
 Prohibited drugs include:

 - Marijuana

 - Cocaine

 - Phencyclidine (PCP)

-- Opiods Opioids
+- Opioids

 - Amphetamines